 It’s likened to writing a check online but the difference in this case is that none of the consumer’s bank details are disclosed.
 That extra level of security makes using iDebit a popular online banking option for Canadian consumers and the company has built up a strong customer base in a short space of time.

 Full details as to how the service works can be found on the iDebit homepage.
 It’s simple to follow and essentially, it just involves signing up and confirming your personal details before linking your chosen bank account.

-One final point to note: Because of the way this service operates you can’t make withdrawals to your iDebit account.
-This isn’t an eWallet that stores money so, while you can make deposits to your favourite online betting company, you cannot withdraw back the other way.
+One final point to note: Because of the way the iDebit service operates you can’t make withdrawals to your iDebit account.
+This isn’t an eWallet that stores money so, while you can make a sportsbook deposit to your favourite online betting company, you cannot withdraw back the other way.

 At present, there are no options to transfer money between PayPal and iDebit and vice versa.
 With some traditional eWallets, it is possible to connect the company with PayPal by way of a prepaid debit card but that isn’t the case here.

 Idebit only works with banks and traditional financial institutions so there are no transactions between itself and PayPal at the moment.

 iDebit in Canada